quozd/awesome-dotnet/README.md

 ## PDF

 * [ITextSharp](https://github.com/itext/itextsharp) - iText is a PDF library that allows you to CREATE, ADAPT, INSPECT and MAINTAIN documents in the Portable Document Format (PDF)
-* [PDFjet.NET](http://pdfjet.com/net/index.html) - PDFjet for .NET is a royalty-free PDF library that allows you to create documents in the Portable Document Format (PDF).
-It works on .NET and Mono

 ## Profiler